 If you want to know where to get a Machu Picchu stamp on your passport, there is a simple answer: the stamping area is at the Machu Picchu exit on the right.
 “Do it at the end of the Machu Picchu tour.”
 However, your passport stamp at Machu Picchu is much more than a stamp; it proves the fantastic journey you have just completed in southern Peru.

 Due to its proximity to Machu Picchu, Aguas Calientes has several hotels, restaurants, cafes, and small shops.
-It is also good to know that food is prohibited at the Machu Picchu archaeological site.
-Have a good breakfast before heading out.
+It’s also helpful to know that food is not permitted at the archaeological site of Machu Picchu.
+Eat a healthy breakfast before leaving.

-The impressive sites and ruins accessible from downtown Cusco amaze visitors with the number of Inca sites.
-You should consider a multi-day tour to explore more of the region and Cusco’s local culture and traditions.
-We have 3 to 7-day multi-day tours covering the most impressive sites of the Cusco region to complete your Cusco vacation in Peru.
+The sheer number of Inca sites and ruins easily accessible from Cusco astounds tourists.
+To complete your Cusco vacation in Peru, consider a multi-day tour to explore more of the region and Cusco’s local culture and traditions.
+We have 3—to 7-day multi-day tours covering the most impressive sites of the Cusco region.

-Of course, take a train through the Sacred Valley or Maras Moray to Machu Picchu Pueblo, then catch a bus from Aguas Calientes to Machu Picchu Main Gate.
-The first impression of Machu Picchu is unique from every angle photo of the Inca fortress Machu Picchu.
+Of course, you can take a train through the Sacred Valley or Maras Moray to Machu Picchu Pueblo and then catch a bus from Aguas Calientes to Machu Picchu Main Gate.
+When you see a photo of the Inca stronghold, your first impression of Machu Picchu is distinct from every angle.

 A tour of Machu Picchu is a great way to bring ancestral ruins to life, learn about their history, and glimpse the incredible ingenuity of the Inca people who built the Inca citadel.